ncoghlan/misc/notes/python3/questions_and_answers.rst

 *deliberately* removed from the core text model because using the same type for multiple distinct purposes makes it incredibly difficult to reason about correctly.
-The core model in Python 3 opts to handle the "arbitrary binary data" case, leaving the direct manipulating of encoded text to a (currently still hypothetical) third party type.
+The core model in Python 3 opts to handle the "arbitrary binary data" case, leaving the direct manipulation of encoded text to a (currently still hypothetical) third party type.

 The purpose of boundary code is then to hammer whatever comes in over the